Philosophy of consulting, teaching.

 Invitation.
 McCann can help if you have a design or operational problem that needs some technical support that is outside your team's experience, some quantitative assessment of what is really the cause of the difficulties, some design alternatives or just a fresh look by an intelligent interrogator.

-If you have a problem with the behaviour of a market sector, plant, process or item of equipment and would like to get a quantitative handle on it to improve yield or optimise performance, then contact us.
-We are always ready to give a little time to discuss a new puzzle, in confidence, of course.
-We'll only worry about fees when we have some defined work.
-We can be flexible about how we work with you.
+If you have a problem with the behaviour of a market sector, plant, process or item of equipment and would like to get a quantitative handle on it to improve yield or optimise performance, then contact me.
+I'm always ready to give a little time to discuss a new puzzle, in confidence, of course.
+We'll only worry about fees when there is some defined work.
+I can be flexible about how I work with you.

 Top